suchlab/get-template/README.md

 npx get-template package --execute-commands
 ````

-You can propose new alias in the [aliases repository](https://github.com/get-template/aliases)
+You can propose new aliases in the [aliases repository](https://github.com/get-template/aliases)

 ## Popular templates
 These are some popular templates you can download using get-template.
 Not only for JavaScript projects!